 On some trips I have rented a telephoto lens and when I had the opportunity to photograph caterpillars in my yard (please see Black Swallowtail Butterfly Caterpillar Diary) I initially rented several macro lenses to try but based on the results I obtained I bought a Sigma 105mm f/2.8 EX DG OS HSM Macro lens in 2019 for close-up photography, which provides 1:1 magnification at it’s closest focusing distance, meaning the image on the sensor is the same size as the original subject.

-As I explored different macro photography subjects and started using Focus Stacking software (please see the Definition and Apps page,) I purchased a Neewer Macro Focus Rail to assist with taking close-up images with a very shallow depth of field (with some of these images the depth of field is only 1/16 inch).
+As I explored different macro photography subjects and started using Focus Stacking software (please see the Definition and Apps page,) I purchased a Neewer Macro Focus Rail to assist with taking close-up images with a very shallow depth of field (with some of these images the depth of field is less than 1/16 inch).

 The macro focusing rail allows me to keep the settings on the camera consistent – I don’t need to refocus the lens on different parts of the subject, as the the focusing rail does that for me.
 One turn of the adjusting knob moves the camera forward or backward 4mm or about 5/32 inch.
 This focusing rail doesn’t have a distance scale so I count fractions of turns of the adjusting knob, which has six flats (so turning the knob by one flat moves the focus point slightly less than 1/32″).